WhatTheFuzz/binaryninja-openai/README.md

 Integrates OpenAI's GPT3 with Binary Ninja via a plugin.
-Creates a query asking "What does this function do?" followed by the instructions in the High Level IL function.
-Returns the response to the user in Binary Ninja's console.
+Creates a query asking "What does this function do?" followed by the instructions in the High Level IL function or the decompiled pseudo-C. Returns the response to the user in Binary Ninja's console.

 ## Installation